Dynamical theory for spherical black holes in modified gravity: The phase-space description

 where the dot stands for a derivative with respect to $t$.
 The smearing functions $N$ and $N^x$ are assumed to be nondynamical in the sense that their corresponding canonical conjugate momenta vanish.
 This implies that, in addition to the four evolution equations above, on shell, i.e., when evaluated on solutions at any value of $t$, the above expressions {are constrained to vanish},

 Since the Poisson brackets between them \eqref{eq.hdageneral} close, both ${\cal D}$ and ${\cal H}$ are first-class constraints.
 And, as such, they generate gauge transformations on phase space.
 In terms of degrees of freedom, each first-class constraint removes one degree of freedom, i.e., a pair of canonical variables.
 Consequently, the theory possesses no local propagating degrees of freedom.
-This means that, when the system is integrated, the solution is entirely determined by a finite number of integration constants, with no additional dynamical content.
+This means that, when the system is integrated, the solution is entirely determined by a finite number of integration constants.

 As commented above, the dynamical flow defined on the phase space will determine a spherically symmetric geometry on a four-dimensional manifold ${\cal M}$ with topology ${\cal M}^2\times {\cal S}^2$, with ${\cal M}^2$ being a two-dimensional manifold and ${\cal S}^2$ the two-sphere.
 More precisely, as explained in Ref.~\cite{Alonso-Bardaji:2023vtl}, the solution to the equations of motion \eqref{eomEx}--\eqref{constraint2} covariantly defines the spherically symmetric metric